 What if we told you that managing and configuring different devices using various UEM providers is possible via one platform and thus in a very secure way?
-Yes, you heard it right, one platform: the Workplace Self Service portal.
+Yes, you heard it right, one platform: mobco workplace.
 The portal relies on role-based access, only enabling staff members to consult your data and automatically detects and remediates security threats before it gets worse.
 What more do you need?

 > Looking for some more tips & tricks on how to successfully shape your future workplace?
 Download our newest whitepaper, European Mobile & Remote Working Survey 2021, and discover how to unleash the full potential of the digital workplace!